erthink/libmdbx/README.md

     * abort current write transaction with returning error code.

-11. Ability to open DB in exclusive mode with `MDBX_EXCLUSIVE` flag.
+11. Ability to open DB in exclusive mode by `MDBX_EXCLUSIVE` flag.

-12. Ability to get how far current read-only snapshot is from latest version of the DB by `mdbx_txn_straggler()`.
+12. Ability to get how far current read-transaction snapshot lags from the latest version of the DB by `mdbx_txn_straggler()`.

-13. Ability to explicitly request update of present record without creating new record.
+13. Ability to explicitly update the existing record, not insertion a new one.
 Implemented as `MDBX_CURRENT` flag for `mdbx_put()`.

-14. Fixed `mdbx_cursor_count()`, which returns correct count of duplicated for all table types and any cursor position.
+14. Fixed `mdbx_cursor_count()`, which returns correct count of duplicated (aka multi-value) for all cases and any cursor position.

-15. `mdbx_env_info()` to getting additional info, including number of the oldest snapshot of DB, which is used by one of the readers.
+15. `mdbx_env_info()` to getting additional info, including number of the oldest snapshot of DB, which is used by someone of the readers.

 16. `mdbx_del()` doesn't ignore additional argument (specifier) `data` for tables without duplicates (without flag `MDBX_DUPSORT`), if `data` is not null then always uses it to verify record, which is being deleted.

-17. Ability to open dbi-table with simultaneous setup of comparators for keys and values, via `mdbx_dbi_open_ex()`.
+17. Ability to open dbi-table with simultaneous with race-free setup of comparators for keys and values, via `mdbx_dbi_open_ex()`.

-18. `mdbx_is_dirty()`to find out if key or value is on dirty page, that useful to avoid copy-out before updates.
+18. `mdbx_is_dirty()`to find out if given key or value is on dirty page, that useful to avoid copy-out before updates.

 19. Correct update of current record in `MDBX_CURRENT` mode of